Proximie Video Library

 User testing outcomes

-By categorising the users with a post-it colour and then attaching any useful comments to the screen being reviewed you can clearly see where the problems are and by consolidating the answers, patterns emerge.
+By categorising each user interview comments with a post-it colour and then attaching any useful comments to the screen being reviewed you can clearly see where the problems are and by consolidating the answers, patterns emerge.

 REVIEW > CHANGES > FEATURE SUGGESTION > PRIORITISE